alessandrocandolini/rialto/README.md

 # rialto
-Rialto is an implementation of join calulus in Kotlin inspireed by Scala's Chemyst
+Rialto is an implementation of join calculus in Kotlin inspired by Scala's Chemyst